Nemonte Nenquimo: We Will Not Be Saved

 Nemonte co-wrote the book We Will Not Be Saved (called 'We Will Be Jaguars’ in the United States) with her husband Mitch Anderson.
 Released in June 2024, the book seeks to educate the readers about the history of the Waorani tribe, the centuries of colonization, and the prejudiced viewpoints held by the Western world.

-And that regarding the climate crisis, the deeper truth is not that mother nature wants to be saved, but that she wishes to be respected.
+Nenquimo states that the outsiders including "missionaries, oil companies and others" end up bringing harm to the Waorani people.
+She relates this to the climate crisis, stating that "Mother Earth is not asking to be saved, she's just demanding to be respected."

 Awards

 In 2020, she was featured on the Time 100 list, the only Indigenous woman that year and among the first Amazonians ever to be named.
 She was also on the list of the BBC's 100 Women announced on 23 November 2020.
 In 2020, Nenquimo was one of six environmental leaders to be awarded the Goldman Environmental Prize.
-In 2024, the nonprofit she co-founded, Amazon Frontlines, was selected by an international jury to receive the Hilton Humanitarian Prize for their work "on permanently protecting the rainforest homelands of dozens of Indigenous nations from further mining, drilling, and deforestation using grassroots organizing, advocacy, legal defense, and cutting-edge technology like GPS mapping and drone and camera trap surveillance.".
+In 2024, the nonprofit she co-founded, Amazon Frontlines, was selected by an international jury to receive the Hilton Humanitarian Prize for their work "on permanently protecting the rainforest homelands of dozens of Indigenous nations from further mining, drilling, and deforestation using grassroots organizing, advocacy, legal defense, and cutting-edge technology like GPS mapping and drone and camera trap surveillance."